 Each attorney at the Law Office of Aaron D. Bundy, PLC, is effective at obtaining results for clients due to each attorney's meaningful experience, knowledge, and skill.
 Each attorney has real experience trying cases to judges and to juries.
 On a weekly basis, we are in court presenting evidence and cross-examining hostile witnesses.

 At our law firm, every attorney has had specialized, intensive multi-day training for family law trials at either the National Family Law Trial Institute in Houston, Texas, or the American Academy of Matrimonial Lawyers Institute for Associates in Chicago, Illinois.
+As members of the National Association of Criminal Defense Lawyers, we attend regular skills training for presentation of evidence and cross-examination of hostile government witnesses, not just for criminal defense cases, but for the forensic interviewers, medical professionals, psychologists and DHS investigators who testify in many high-conflict family law cases.
 Every year each attorney is required to try cases and required to attend classes all over the United States where the attorney is on their feet practicing real courtroom skills in front of other attorneys.
 We hire communications professionals to come to our office and help us work on opening statements and ideas for our cases.
-We read books and work with psychologists to help our clients with witness preparation.
+We have an extensive library with family law, trial preparation and evidence books that we actually read and use.
+We work with psychologists to help our clients with witness preparation.
 As a result, we are able to prepare people to testify at depositions, hearings and trial in ways that few other attorneys have even heard about.

 We are highly skilled at putting together and trying a lean, efficient case that is based on facts.
 We investigate matters before filing to gather relevant information, then we use the discovery process to gain admissions from the opposing party and confirm facts through witnesses.
 We have specialized training and experience in ethical witness preparation for depositions, evidentiary hearings and trial.
 We work to make each case simple and understandable.
 Judges and juries are humans, and they bring all the flaws of human decision-making with them to trial, including natural human biases and fatigue.
 Our focus is on credibility: when we say something, we have the evidence to back it up, and we get to it.
 We don’t waste time in the courtroom, and we don't talk about things that do not matter.